 This is the century where medicine will become information science.
-All aspects of health will be quantified.
+All aspects of health will be quantified with the help of healthcare logistics companies.
 Sensors on or inside a person’s body will send physiological and behavioral data wirelessly to the Cloud where algorithms will interpret that information in the light of the person’s medical history and genetic makeup and enable individuals to monitor their own health.
 Continuous and connected monitoring can drive healthcare costs down by keeping people healthier, avoiding unnecessary hospitalization, and ensuring that those who need care can get it sooner.

 This healthcare revolution consists of 3 big components: (1) Hardware – developing sensors and generating data, (2) Software – building the computational algorithms to turn all this data into useful insights, and (3) UX – displaying these insights in a way that is intuitive and compels both doctors and patients to act.